cbrgm/telegram-robot-rss/README.md

 `/list` - Shows all your subscriptions as a list.

 **Other**
-`/about` - Shows some information about BlueRSS Bot
+`/about` - Shows some information about RobotRSS Bot

 ## Feature Request and Contributing

 You have suggestions for improvements or features you miss?
 You are welcome to express all your wishes here.
 Just create a new [Issue][e872f832] and it will be taken care of quickly!

-[e872f832]: https://github.com/cbrgm/bluerss-telegrambot/issues "BlueRSS Issues"
+[e872f832]: https://github.com/cbrgm/telegram-robot-rss/issues "RobotRSS Issues"

 If you are a developer yourself, you can also contribute code!
 Further information will follow shortly.

 ## Installation

-The source code of BlueRSS is Open Source and openly accessible and editable.
+The source code of RobotRSS is Open Source and openly accessible and editable.
 If you would like to use your own bot as newsfeed reader, you will find everything you need to install it here.
 It is recommended to run the bot in a docker container.
 You can find the latest, stable Docker Image on Dockerhub.
 If you make changes to the source code, you can easily create a new image of your version using the dockerfile located in the project folder.

 ### Create a credentials file

-First, you must tell BlueRSS which bot the service is allowed to communicate with.
+First, you must tell RobotRSS which bot the service is allowed to communicate with.
 Create a new telegram bot or use an existing one.
 All you need is the Bot's `Token` from Telegram.
 You can receive one from Telegrams [Botfather][db6676cf].

 Edit the `sample-credentials.json` file located at `/resources/sample-credentials.json`.